muhammedozmen/SimulationObjectDetection/README.md

 # SimulationObjectDetection
-Detection of cars, people, traffic lights in game with YOLO
+Detection of cars, people, and traffic lights in the game with YOLO

 ## Installation